-Mysterious LG LS980 with Snapdragon 800 processor teased by Sprint User Agent ProfileAlex Wagner - Deputy Managing Editor, News Desk
+Mysterious LG LS980 with Snapdragon 800 processor teased by Sprint User Agent ProfileAlex Wagner - Editorial Director of News and Content

 LG LS980.
 That's the model number for a mysterious LG-made device that's headed for Sprint, and while we don't know a ton about it yet, there are a few juicy details available that ought pique the interest of you Now Network customers.